jcs-emacs/jcs-emacs/README.md

 ## :floppy_disk: Installation

-There are two ways to install the configuration on to your machine; it depends on if the internet is available to you.

-### With Internet

 To install, clone this repo and copy the core `files`/`directories` to the emacs config directory accordingly.
 Make sure you backup your own configuration before you start the installation.